kingmaduka1/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script that prints the type of file iamafile
+The script that list all files in the current directory and the parent of the working directory